dusanlazic/avala/docs/docs/client/setup.md

 Running the script should connect to the server and display its configuration.
 It will also warn you that no exploit directories are registered yet.

-You can also run Avala client using CLI by running `avl run`.
+You can also run Avala client using the CLI by running `avl run`.
 For using the CLI, refer to [CLI reference](./cli.md).

 !!! info  "TODO"
     asciinema replay of running the server